KoBeWi/Godot-Project-Builds/README.md

 #### Local Configuration

 - **Godot**
+    - **Project Builder Configuration Path:** Path to Project Builder configuration file (by default `project_builds_config.txt`).
+You need to press Apply button to actually change this setting.
+Doing so will also automatically move the file.
+Unlike other local settings, this one is stored in `project.godot`, under hidden `_project_builder_config_path` setting.
     - **Godot Exec For This Project:** Executable used for exporting the current project.
 If you leave this empty, the default one will be used.
 This option is useful when you have projects using different Godot versions.

 - **Epic**